duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 #### My Spice returns "things" where visuals are important

-The `media` template group works well when an image is a significant part of the display of an item, as might be a title and a rating.
+The [Media](#media-template-group) template group works well when an image is a significant part of the display of an item, as might be a title and a rating.

 Examples that make a great fit for `media` include:

 - TV shows/[Movies](https://duckduckgo.com/?q=currently+in+theaters)
 - Games